openlayers/workshop/doc/en/webgl/points.md

 This expression results in a minimum radius of 4 pixels, which can grow by 9 pixels depending on the mass of the meteorite,

-The `WebGLPointsLayer` class supports this kind of expression for the numerical attributes of its style (size, opacity, color components, etc.).
+The `WebGLVectorLayer` class supports this kind of expression for the numerical attributes of its style (size, opacity, color components, etc.).

 An expression is composed of **operators** that are expressed as *arrays* like so: